european-public-network/european-public-network.github.io/docs/2000_how_it_works/2100_architecture.md

 # Overview

-The evan.network builds on existing blockchain technology with [Ethereum](https://ethereum.org) and a distributed file storage with [IPFS](https://ipfs.io).
+The European Public Network builds on existing blockchain technology with [Ethereum](https://ethereum.org) and a distributed file storage with [IPFS](https://ipfs.io).

-This section describes the Overview of the Blockchain and the API's of evan.network
+This section describes the Overview of the Blockchain and the API's of European Public Network

-**Blockchain API** contains the programmable API of evan.network.
+**Blockchain API** contains the programmable API of European Public Network.
 The API offers many different services which are described in the following sections.

 **Core Network** is hosted by AuthorityNodes and they provide access to the built-in [distributed storage service](/docs/how_it_works/services/ipfsfilehandling.html) and the underlying Blockchain layer.